 A striking example of civility came during the British attack on France’s Fort Louisbourg in Nova Scotia in June of 1758.
 At some point in the fighting, British Major General Jeffrey Amherst sent a messenger to the fort, bearing a gift of two pineapples for the French commander’s wife.
 The fruit came along with a note apologizing for the havoc that the battle must be causing on her home.
 In appreciation, Marie Anne de Drucour sent back several bottles of champagne.
 In a later exchange, the British sent more pineapples while the French sent back homemade butter.
 Commander Drucour also offered the services of his French surgeons to any wounded English officers.

-Starting in the early 1600s, the French settled in a territory first known as “Acadie,” which was centered in Nova Scotia.
+Starting in the early 1600s, the French settled in a territory first known as Acadie, which was centered in Nova Scotia.
 After the British defeated the French in Nova Scotia in the summer of 1755, they decided to deport all the French settlers in that region.
 During “The Great Upheaval” or “Great Expulsion,” about 14,000 Acadians lost their homes and were forced to leave.
-Many found a home in French-controlled Louisiana, where they became known as Cajuns. (“Cajun” comes from “Acadian,” pronounced 'a-cay-DJYEN' in French).
+Many found a home in French-controlled Louisiana, where they became known as Cajuns. (“Cajun” comes from “Acadian”—when pronounced in the Acadian dialect, it sounds like "a-cad-JYEN").
 Henry Wadsworth Longfellow immortalized the expulsion of the Acadians in his poem Evangeline, A Tale of Acadie, the story of a woman in search of her long-lost love, Gabriel.

 8. A MIGHTY BRITISH FORCE FELL TO SOME FRENCH INGENUITY.